 The Natural History Museum of Denmark reopens

-The Natural History Museum of Denmark at Øster Voldgade, Zoological Museum at Østerbro and The Palm House in Botanical Garden have now reopened after having been closed to the public for almost three months due to the corona virus (COVID-19) in Denmark.
-On this page, we have gathered everything you need to know about your museum visit and how we make it a safe and enjoyable experience.
+The Natural History Museum of Denmark at Øster Voldgade, Zoological Museum at Østerbro and The Palm House in Botanical Garden is still open to the public.
+On this page, we have gathered everything you need to know about your museum visit and the precautions we have taken to make it a safe and enjoyable experience.

 Initiatives for a safe and good experience

 As a guest of the museum, your safety is of utmost importance to us.
 We follow the health authorities' recommendations and guidelines and have implemented a number of new initiatives to make your visit to the museum a safe and good experience.

 - Distance.
 We ensure more space by limiting the number of guests in the exhibitions at any given time.
 We have also provided social distancing precautions and introduced one-way traffic at narrow passageways.
 We have also created extra space in arrival areas by separating ticket sales from the museum shops.

 - Increased supervision.
 With additional staffing, help is always near by.
 If you have any questions or need guidance during your visit, you are of course very welcome to contact the staff at the museum - remember to keep a distance.

 - Cleaning and hygiene.
 We make sure to clean more frequently at the museum during this time.
 Contact surfaces, which are exposed to frequent touch, are cleaned several times daily, and there is hand sanitizer available at entrances and exits, in the exhibitions, ticket sales, café and shop.

 - Face masks.
 All guests must wear a face mask when they enter the museum café at Øster Voldgade.
 This apply during your entire stay except when you are sitting down.